The President's Cabinet

 Susan Arnold was named Cedar Crest College’s Vice President of Advancement in July, 2013.
 Reporting to the President of the College she provides vision and direction to a full-scale Advancement program including annual and major gifts, planned giving; corporate and foundation giving, gift processing, acknowledgement and alumnae relations.

 For more than 30 years, Susan has worked in fundraising, marketing and volunteer administration.
 Her primary responsibilities have included all aspects of fund development, marketing programs and creating, building and maintaining relationships with key constituents both for fundraising and community involvement, as well as creating corporate brand identities.
-She previously served as the Associate Vice President of the Drexel Fund at Drexel University and Vice President of Fund Development at the Lutheran Social Ministries (“LSM”) of New Jersey where she was responsible for the strategic direction of the organization, the capital campaign, and various aspects of marketing.
-Susan served in multiple development roles prior to LSM including executive director of the Delaware Valley Huntington Disease Society and Director of Development for the Hunterdon Medical Center Foundation and Director of Volunteer Services for Frankford Hospital.
+She previously served as the Associate Vice President of the Drexel Fund at Drexel University and Vice President of Fund Development and Marketing at the Lutheran Social Ministries (“LSMNJ”) of New Jersey where she was responsible for the strategic direction of the organization, the capital campaign, and various aspects of marketing.
+Susan served in multiple development roles prior to LSMNJ including executive director of the Delaware Valley Huntington Disease Society and Director of Development for the Hunterdon Medical Center Foundation and Director of Volunteer Services for Frankford Hospital.

-Susan earned her B.S. in Health Care Administration from St. Joseph’s College in Philadelphia, Pa.
+Susan earned her B.S. in Health Care Administration from St. Joseph’s College in Standish, ME .
 Susan is an active member of the Junior League of Philadelphia, the Association of Fundraising Professional Greater Philadelphia Chapter, and Philly Cure’s Huntington’s disease efforts.
 She enjoys gardening, reading and spending time in Chatham on Cape Cod.
 She resides in Huntingdon Valley with her husband Bruce.